Two Of Vincent Price’s Very Best, Now Available On Blu-ray.

 DIRECTED BY ROGER CORMAN/1965

 The second of two films co-produced by Britain’s Anglo-Amalgamated Productions, following 1964’s The Masque of the Red Death, The Tomb of Ligeia was the last of an influential series directed by Roger Corman for American International Pictures, adapted from (and sometimes more “inspired by”) the works of Edgar Allan Poe.
-Seven of these starred Vincent Price, excluding 1962’s The Premature Burial, which starred Ray Milland — who was at one point considered as possible lead for Ligeia — but Price fortunately being the favorite of both the public and the production office for anything Poe fairly dictated that the romantic but sinister Vernon Fell (unnamed in the short story, but beautifully suggestive of his character’s nature), tormented beyond the grave by the late Ligeia, be played by a returning Price.
+Seven of these starred Vincent Price, excluding 1962’s The Premature Burial, which starred Ray Milland — who was at one point considered as possible lead for Ligeia — but Price fortunately being the favorite of both the public and the production office for anything Poe fairly dictated that the romantic but sinister Vernon Fell (unnamed in the short story, but beautifully suggestive of his character’s nature) be played by a returning Price, tormented beyond the grave by the late and lamented Ligeia.